 Transplant: IU Health Transplant is the only comprehensive transplant program in Indiana and is one of the top 10 centers in the country by volume.
 Outstanding expertise, short wait times and positive outcomes make it the ideal choice for patients.

 IU Health Physicians

 A collaborative partnership with Indiana University Health and Indiana University School of Medicine, IU Health Physicians is comprised of more than 1,000 board-certified or board-eligible physicians, more than 100 locations statewide and approximately 1,300 team members, including more than 250 advanced practice providers.

 IU Health Quality Partners

 IU Health Quality Partners is a physician-led and physician-managed clinical integration program, offering the resources, expertise and experience to provide the best practice delivery and highest level of patient care while eliminating inefficiencies to reduce costs.
 The program currently has over 2,700 specialty and primary care physicians throughout the state, both independent and employed by IU Health Physicians and other participating health systems.

-- Eleven clinical programs ranked among the top 50 national programs in U.S.News & World Report’s 2013–14 edition of America’s Best Hospitals.
+- Four clinical programs ranked among the top 50 national programs in U.S.News & World Report’s 2014–15 edition of America’s Best Hospitals.